DraconDev/tiles/plan.md

 we currently have vim keys added, we dont want this at all, strip it, we are entirely not vim based, i cometo realize that by supporting it we have to have stupid hotkeys like j and k

-consosole ^. button should be put on the footer tab

 - i have a crazy idea, could drag exist in terminal?
 Technically we just need to send mouse events to the terminal, and it should work,